The “Ponytail Palm tree” is really not a palm at all. It’s a member of the agave family (Asparagaceae) and is known by several common names.

 Ponytail Palms For An Interesting Garden

-Many plants are grown for their flowers, and some grown because of the love of their foliage.
-However, the ponytail’s desirable trunk makes it popular, in addition to its foliage.
+Many plants are grown for their flowers, and some are grown because of the love of their foliage.
+However, the ponytail palm flower is not what makes it desirable – it is the trunk, in addition to its foliage.
 The Ponytail Palm is treasured by many primarily because of its bottle-shaped trunk.

-Someone described the ponytail as a bottle plant.
-Shaped like a Chianti bottle and topped with a cascade of 18″ inch blade-like foliage and resembled a long-haired palm.
+Someone described ponytail palms as a bottle plant.
+Shaped like a Chianti bottle and topped with a cascade of 18″ inch-blade-like foliage which resembled a long-haired palm.

 Another species, Beaucarnea guatemalensis does not have the same bulbous base.

 Generally, the elephant foot tree has a flat and fleshy bottle-shaped trunk topped with strappy green leaves.
 When the plant has almost no trunk at all when it is still young.